mgmamac/Portable-Roblox-Launcher/README.md

      b.
 Create a desktop shortcut of "Roblox.Launcher.exe" and change shortcut icon to "RobloxIcon.exe"

-  9. Repeat Step 8 on super user client pc then save.
+  9. Repeat Step 5, 8a and 8b on super user client pc then save.

   10. To update, just open Roblox Launcher shortcut on your diskless server.